 Neither publicly traded companies nor certain employee benefit plans are eligible to elect the ASU 2014-02 accounting alternative.
 But private companies and nonprofit entities of all types can realize many benefits of choosing this option.

-Private companies should take steps to incorporate certain changes brought about by the passage of the relatively new standards.
-First of all, they must make an accounting policy election: Should they test goodwill for impairment at the entity level or the reporting unit level?
+But before your company can incorporate these changes, you must make an accounting policy election: Should you test goodwill for impairment at the entity level or the reporting unit level?

 Another change, as discussed, permits entities to dispense with testing goodwill for impairment on an annual basis.
 Instead, a determination is made at the end of each reporting period as to whether a triggering event – a change in circumstances that indicates the fair value of an entity (or reporting unit) may be below its carrying amount – has occurred.

-Examples of a triggering event include a deterioration in general economic conditions, an increased competitive environment, an increase in the cost of raw materials or labor, negative or declining cash flows, and changes in key personnel.
-When such an event occurs, an entity has the option to assess qualitative factors first, to determine whether a quantitative impairment test is necessary.
+Examples of a triggering event include a deterioration in general economic conditions, a more competitive environment, an increase in the cost of raw materials or labor, negative or declining cash flows, and changes in key personnel.
+When such an event occurs, your company has the option to assess qualitative factors before deciding whether a quantitative impairment test is necessary.

-If a private company operating under the accounting alternative decides to go public or is acquired by a public company, then its financial statements would have to be retrospectively adjusted to remove the effects of goodwill recognition and measurement realized under the goodwill accounting alternative.
-Amending the financial statement to retrospectively remove those effects could be complex and expensive.
-So if there is a reasonable possibility of going public or being acquired by a public company, then electing ASU 2014-02 may not be the right decision for your company.
+Let’s say your private company operates under the goodwill accounting alternative but then decides to go public or is acquired by a public company.
+Your financial statements would have to be retrospectively adjusted to remove the effects of goodwill recognition and measurement realized under the accounting alternative, and these amendments could be complex and expensive.
+So, if there is a reasonable possibility of going public or being acquired by a public company, then electing ASU 2014-02 and ASU 2021-03 may not be the right decision for your company.

-Regardless of what may or may not happen in the future, private companies should communicate with their various stakeholders before using the goodwill accounting alternative, to make sure this path is acceptable to them.
+Regardless of what may or may not happen in the future, your private company should communicate with various stakeholders before electing the goodwill accounting alternative, to make sure this path is acceptable to them.
 Equity investors, lenders, regulators, and so forth may not accept financial statements that use the alternative.
-Keep in mind, if a company does elect to make this change, the additional amortization expense will have a negative impact on future earnings.
+Keep in mind also that if a company does elect to make this change, the additional amortization expense will have a negative impact on future earnings.
 On the other hand, it will have no effect on EBITDA, which many analysts primarily rely on.